-On the occasion of the 100th anniversary of SUFE, the Thousand-Village Survey has stepped into its tenth year.
-On March 30th, SUFE held the initial meeting of the 2017 Thousand-Village Survey.
+On the occasion of the 100th anniversary of SUFE, the Village Investigation Program has stepped into its tenth year.
+On March 30th, SUFE held the initial meeting of the 2017 Village Investigation Program.
 The attendees included Jiang Chuanhai, Vice President of SUFE; Professor Huang Hailiang, Executive Deputy Team Leader of the 2017 project group, and the members of the group: Professor Weihang, chief expert of 2016 Thousand-Village Survey; Professor Liu Liya, chief expert of 2015 Thousand-Village Survey; and heads of the related departments including the data group, training group, the Student Affairs Department, the Youth League Committee, the Department of Publicity, the Teaching Affairs Department, the Graduate School, the Scientific Research Department and the Department of Development and Planning.
 Ying Wangjiang of the Department of Development and Planning presided over the meeting.

 Professor Wei Hang first talked about the progress of 2016 Thousand-Village Surveyproject and the working plan of the project, and then he shared his experience.
 In 2016, 2,188 students joined in the project of 2016, making up 1,472 teams.
 The teams headed for 32 provinces including Xinjiang and Xizang, visited 1,500 villages and finished over 30,000 questionnaires.
 The project group will push forward the outputs of the Nine “1 Project” including an annual report, an index, the theses, etc. to contribute to the social development of our country and improve the “brand effectiveness” of the Thousand-Village Survey.